electron/asar/README.md

 convert `Number` to UINT64.

 `integrity` is an object consisting of a few keys:

 * A hashing `algorithm`, currently only `SHA256` is supported.
 * A hex encoded `hash` value representing the hash of the entire file.
-* An array of hex encoded hashes for the `blocks` of the file.  i.e. for a blockSize of 4KB this array contains the hash of every block if you split the file into N 4KB blocks.
+* An array of hex encoded hashes for the `blocks` of the file (i.e. for a blockSize of 4KB, this array contains the hash of every block if you split the file into N 4KB blocks).
-* A integer value `blockSize` representing the size in bytes of each block in the `blocks` hashes above
+* A integer value `blockSize` representing the size in bytes of each block in the `blocks` hashes above.

 [pickle]: https://chromium.googlesource.com/chromium/src/+/main/base/pickle.h